Harshal0902/Money-Trek/README.md

 ## 📖 What we learned

-How to integrate backend Django with React frontend, collaboration.
+How to integrate backend Django backend, Bill Recognition system, collaboration.

 ## 🚀 What's next for Money Trek